pcafstockf/ts-pretty/README.md

-# ts-beautifier
+# ts-pretty
-Prettify using native tcs API
+prettier plugin harnessing the TypeScript Compiler API and ts-morph.